+DFG

 FUNDED BY

-Further information

 Challenges of Ubiquitous Technology

-Smartphones take our holiday pictures, send us reminders of upcoming appointments, and help us find the way to a meeting point.
+S marthones take our holiday pictures, send us reminders of upcoming appointments, and help us find the way to a meeting point.
 Cars are learning to see, computer generated images entertain us in movies and video games, and we view new products online in 3D before we decide to purchase them.
 In our daily environment, we see lots of information on displays-on our computer screens and mobile devices, on virtual shop windows as well as huge projection screens.
-Computer screens have become ubiquitous in our private lives as well as in research, and industry.
-Due to technological progress, it has become possible to process and generate a large amount of data.
+Computer screens have become with this challenge. ubiquitous in our private lives as well as in research and industry.
+Processing and generating large amounts of data has become pervasive.
 Images play an important role in this development.
-On the one hand, they make it possible to present data in an optimum way, e.g. when results of complex computer calculations can be demonstrated as a film or picture.
+On the one hand, they make it possible to present data in an optimum way, e.g., when results of complex computer calculations can be demonstrated as a film or picture.
 On the other hand, we can gain information for new technologies from digital images.
 For instance, camera systems in modern cars warn drivers about unexpected obstacles and thereby potentially prevent accidents.
 Today's society requests quick comprehension of a large amount of data.
-Thus computer controlled processing and generating of images and visual information gains more and more importance.
-The young science of visual computing deals with this challenge.
-What is Visual Computing?

-Visual Computing in Science, Industry and Daily Life Visualization of generated data and simulated computation, virtual maps and tours or visual effects in films and on TV-visual computing is present in science, industry and our daily lives.
+Thus, computer controlled processing and generating of images and visual information gains more and more importance.
+The young science of visual computing deals Visual Computing in Science, Industry, and Daily Life Visualization of generated data and simulated computation, virtual maps and tours or visual effects in films and on TV-visual computing is present in science, industry, and our daily lives.
 Some of the main topics of the SFB-TRR 161 are: